Arrive Moscow, Russia

 Pay an early morning visit to the lavish Hermitage before crowds arrive.
 Occupying six magnificent buildings, it houses three million works of art dating from the Stone Age to modern times, including pieces from Da Vinci, Rafael and Titian.
 After exploring the main galleries, proceed to the Gold Room, usually closed to public.
 See its collection of gold Scythian artwork and elaborate imperial gifts.
 After lunch, explore spectacular Peterhof Palace, referred to as the “Russian Versailles.”
 Observe its gilded statues of ancient gods and heroes, wander through majestic palaces and see its breathtaking Lower Park, featuring 176 fountains and four cascades.

 Today, explore engaging, historic St. Petersburg.
 Visit the Fabergé Museum, filled with glittering eggs and objets d’art.
 Continue to the Tsar’s Village, where you stroll through the formal gardens.
 Enter the Pushkin grounds through the Golden Gate and see the Great Tsarskoe Selo (the Catherine Palace) and the exquisite Amber Room.
 Ascend the staircase to the Grand Hall and take in panoramas from the Golden Enfilade before returning to your hotel.

 Depart St. Petersburg

-Transfer by private vehicle to the airport and board your homebound flight.
+After breakfast, transfer to the airport and board your departing flight.